 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the St. Francois County, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A St. Francois County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-The appeal moves to a de novo hearing, where the St. Francois County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our St. Francois County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the St. Francois County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our St. Francois County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-When you partner with a Combs Waterkotte St. Francois County, MO DWI administrative hearing lawyer, you’re not just selecting a leading DWI administrative hearing lawyer lawyer in St. Francois County, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for St. Francois County, MO residents:
+If you partner with a Combs Waterkotte St. Francois County, MO DWI administrative hearing lawyer, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in and around St. Francois County, MO – you are safeguarding your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in St. Francois County and beyond:

-Act Now—Speak with a St. Francois County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a St. Francois County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in St. Francois County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
-Act fast to get a St. Francois County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
+Act fast to hire a St. Francois County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free case review where we can get to work on a defense to get you the best possible outcome in St. Francois County, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in St. Francois County, MO.